IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_claim_rule.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  type (True, str, None)
+  profile_id (True, str, None)
-    (Required for new resource) Type of the calim rule, either 'Profile-SAML' or 'Profile-CR'.
+    (Required for new resource) ID of the trusted profile to create a claim rule.

   conditions (True, list, None)